Maybe you’re going through a divorce right now.

 Maybe your divorce was finalized years ago.

-In either case, you now have a fifteen-year-old son, and he knows who he wants to live with.
+In either case, you now have a fourteen-year-old daughter, and she knows who she wants to live with.

 How do courts handle situations like this?
-Fifteen seems old enough that your son should have a say about which parent he lives with.
+Fourteen seems old enough that your daughter should have a say about which parent she lives with.

 Let’s see what Utah law has to say about the situation.

-There’s specific language in Utah law regarding fifteen-year-olds and how much weight the court should give their opinion about where to live.
+There’s specific language in Utah law regarding fourteen-year-olds and how much weight the court should give their opinion about where to live.

 The language is found in Utah Code, section 30-3-10(1)(e):